-

 Sudanese civil war (ongoing)

-- A civil war between two rival factions of the military government of Sudan, the Sudanese Armed Forces (SAF) under Abdel Fattah al-Burhan, and the paramilitary Rapid Support Forces (RSF) under the Janjaweed leader Hemedti, began during Ramadan on 15 April 2023.
-Fighting has been concentrated around the capital city of Khartoum and the Darfur region.
-As of 21 January 2024, at least 13,000–15,000 people had been killed and 33,000 others were injured.
-As of 5 July 2024, over 7.7 million were internally displaced and more than 2.1 million others had fled the country as refugees, and many civilians in Darfur have been reported dead as part of the Masalit massacres.
+- A civil war between two major rival factions of the military government of Sudan began during Ramadan on 15 April 2023.
+The two opponent factions consist of the Sudanese Armed Forces (SAF) under Abdel Fattah al-Burhan and the paramilitary Rapid Support Forces (RSF) and its allies (collectively the Janjaweed coalition) under the Janjaweed leader Hemedti.
+Three minor (neutral) factions have also participated in the fighting: the Darfur Joint Protection Force; the SLM (al-Nur) under Abdul Wahid al-Nur; and the SPLM-N under Abdelaziz al-Hilu.
+Fighting has been concentrated around the capital city of Khartoum (the largest and initial battle of the war) and the Darfur region.
+As of 14 November 2024, at least 61,000 people had been killed in Khartoum State alone, of which 26,000 were a direct result of the violence.
+As of 21 January 2025, over 8.8 million were internally displaced and more than 3.4 million others had fled the country as refugees, and many civilians in Darfur have been reported dead as part of the Masalit massacres.

 (more)